nbren12/personal-website/content/post/2021-version-pinning.md

       set of packages maintained on their platform by other trusted people (e.g. Debian/Ubuntu developers or your super computers sysadmin).

+[^1]: For some reason, I was not really aware of this until recently.
+I think part of the reason is that many of us learn software development best practices by emulating what popular libraries like xarray and scikit-learn do, and these libraries don't pin their dependencies for the reasons discussed above.

 [^2]: This system likely won't be truly deterministic in the sense that
       it is bit-for-bit identical, but any changes should be non-breaking and minimal.

-[^1]: For some reason, I was not really aware of this until recently.
-I think part of the reason is that many of us learn software development best practices by emulating what popular libraries like xarray and scikit-learn do, and these libraries don't pin their dependencies for the reasons discussed above.

 [^3]: As of Jan 14, 2021, binaries from Debian Bo (1.3) released in 1997 are still being [archived](https://www.debian.org/distrib/archive).

+[^4]: Included as of v40.3